moveit/moveit.ros.org/documentation/contributing/index.markdown

 See [MoveIt!
 Code Style](code.html) for details on how to format your pull requests.

+### Checking For ABI Compliance

+In LTS releases efforts should be made to avoid breaking ABI and API (binary and source-level compatibility) for MoveIt!'s C/C++ libraries.
+To aid in checking this, we recommend the [Linux ABI Compliance-Checker](http://ispras.linuxbase.org/index.php/ABI_compliance_checker)

 ### Running Tests Locally

 You can run MoveIt! tests locally with catkin-tools.
 To run a test for just 1 package: